NickMaev/react-core-boilerplate/ReactCoreBoilerplate/README.FIRSTRUN.txt

-In project exists fake authorization system, you can change it to Identity or another.
+The project contains a fake authorization system, so you can change it to Identity or another.
 More info: https://github.com/NickMaev/react-core-boilerplate

 # Installation